LazyCyborg/tmseegpy/README.md

 # tmseegpy

-This repository contains my attempt at building some sort of pipeline for preprocessing and analyzing Transcranial Magnetic Stimulation (TMS)-EEG data.
+This repository contains my attempt at building some sort of pipeline for preprocessing and analyzing Transcranial Magnetic Stimulation (TMS)-EEG data using python.
+I ahve attempted to implement some of the functionality found in TESA (https://github.com/nigelrogasch/TESA) which has been my guide and benchmark for the development.

 The pipeline includes steps for artifact removal, filtering, Independent Component Analysis (ICA), muscle artifact cleaning (using Tensorly), and analysis of Perturbational Complexity Index based on State transitions (PCIst) (Comolatti et al., 2019).
 The analysis of PCIst is just a copy paste from https://github.com/renzocom/PCIst/blob/master/PCIst/pci_st.py which is written by Renzo Comolatti.
 The code is mostly adapted from a very long jupyter notebook which used mostly native MNE-Python methods which I expanded to a toolbox that I have been using in my analyses.
 So the code base might not be very efficient.

 Currently the code is only tested on TMS-EEG data recorded in .ses format from the Bittium NeurOne 5kHz sampling rate amplifer.
 Feel free to modify the preproc module to fit other types of recorded TMS-EEG data.
 If you have trouble with the current dataloader and creates one that is compatible with multiple systems (maybe out of frustration) feel free to reach out to hjarneko@gmail.com.
 The package uses a modified version of the neurone_loader (https://github.com/heilerich/neurone_loader) to load the data from the Bittium NeurOne and convert it to an MNE-Python raw object.
 I am also using the 0.7.0 version (cloned) of mne_ica_label since there were some compatibility issues with the current version of mne.